-- The quarantine period will commence once the tissue culture material has been deflasked and started active growth. - Plant material must be held in the quarantine greenhouse for a minimum of six months active growth. - Multiplication of plants not permitted during the quarantine period.
+• The quarantine period will commence once the tissue culture material has been deflasked and started active growth.

+- Plant material must be held in the PEQ Level 2 quarantine greenhouse for a minimum of six months active growth. - Multiplication of plants is not permitted during the indoor quarantine period.